openintegrationhub/component-generator/README.md

 Scripts.js file gets the scripts needed for the package json in the component Generate.js file is all about parsing and generating the new files.

+## Utils

+# addCredentialsForComponentJson.js adds the credentials object in the component json file on generation time
+# functions.js has all the functions needed for processing files
+# outputs.js is the file that has all the output Promises for the file production
+# recursiveSearch.js is the file that picks the schemaOut for every trigger
+# schemaAndComponentJsonBuilder.js is the function that builds the component json file and returns it for output
+# securitySchemes.js adds the schemes and variables for testing
+# templates.js has all the templates readen and ready for use

 Shorting description as well as access token naming is added accordingly to the Spec json of the component

 # Currently the parser can not support OPEN API version 3.0.3